lopezviktor/EdgeAI-SmartIrrigationSystem/README.md

 - Evaluation metrics include **accuracy**, **precision**, **latency**, and **memory footprint**.
 - Graphical summaries and logs are archived in `/docs/media/`.

+### 10.1 Baseline and Synthetic Dataset (Initial Phase)

+During the early stage of the project, a **synthetic dataset** was created to validate the complete end-to-end pipeline, including data preprocessing, model training, TinyML export, and edge deployment.

+This baseline dataset was **not based on real sensor measurements** and was intentionally used only for:
+- Pipeline validation
+- Early model prototyping
+- Testing TinyML deployment constraints

+Once the physical Smart Irrigation System became fully operational, the synthetic dataset was **deprecated** and replaced by a **real-world dataset collected from the live system**, covering multiple irrigation cycles (LOW, MEDIUM, HIGH, SUPER-HIGH).

+All experiments, evaluations, and conclusions presented in this project are based **exclusively on real sensor data**.

 ---

 ## 11. Dashboard and Visualization